-Also, we can use our projector to show on the wall of a church or other room a photos/videos of a person dear to you.
-In this case, the additional payment for the preparation of content, the use of a projector and a technician will be from €250.
+Also, we can use our projector to show on the wall of a church or other room photos/videos of a person dear to you.
+In this case, the additional payment for the preparation of content, the use of a projector, and a technician will be from €250.

 How many songs does the singer sing during the memorial service and funeral?